 - a.
 Provide training and support for the implementation of this monitoring plan. - b.
 Respond to requests for additional information by field personnel when special sampling requirements occur. - c.
-Review and interpret pesticide residue data. - (1) If adverse environmental effects are suspected: inform the Program Director and the National Program Manager, make recommendations if modifications to program operations might be in order, and advise if reinitiated consultation with the Services is needed. - (2) Send raw data for any priority samples within 1 working day of receipt from the CPHST Gulfport laboratory to the Program Coordinator.

-- (3) Prepare a final report within 90 days of analysis of all samples by the CPHST Gulfport laboratory and receipt of documentation from the field. - d.
+Review and interpret pesticide residue data. - (1) If adverse environmental effects are suspected: inform the Regional Program Manager and the National Program Manager, make recommendations if modifications to program operations might be in order, and advise if reinitiated consultation with the Services is needed. - (2) Send raw data for any priority samples within 1 working day of receipt from the AMS-NSL to the Treatment Manager. - (3) Prepare a final report within 90 days of analysis of all samples by the AMS-NSL and receipt of documentation from the field. - d.
 Maintain liaison with field personnel to assure monitoring is being conducted and to review pertinent documentation for accuracy and completeness.
 Feedback to field personnel will be done in a timely manner so procedures can be modified, if needed.

-APHIS-PPQ Center for Plant Health Science Technology analytical chemistry laboratory staff in Gulfport, Mississippi will:
+APHIS-PPQ Center for Plant Health Science Technology staff in Mississippi will:

 - a.
 Prepare and ship sampling containers and equipment required for collection and submission of environmental monitoring samples. - b.
-Provide instructions and training on methods for collecting, preserving, and shipping samples. - c.
-Analyze samples for the program pesticides specified on the associated 2060 Form. - d.
-Input APHIS Form 2060 data into the database system at the CPHST Gulfport laboratory.
-Send data to PPQ Environmental Compliance electronically within 23 working days of sample receipt for routine samples and five working days for priority samples.
+Provide instructions on methods for collecting, preserving, and shipping samples. - c.
+Coordinate communication between the PPQ Environmental Compliance staff and the AMS-NSL to resolve sample condition and analysis issues. - d.
+Review and report AMS-NSL analysis results to PPQ Environmental Compliance.

-2011 Rangeland Grasshopper and Mormon Cricket Suppression Program Environmental Monitoring and Compliance Checklist
+2012 Rangeland Grasshopper and Mormon Cricket Suppression Program Environmental Monitoring and Compliance Checklist